pandysong/highlight.vim/readme.md

 # highlight.vim

+Lost in various `#ifdef` macro definition in a large c programs like u-boot or Linux?
+This plugin may help out of pain.

 This vim plugin loads the match patterns from a file which is a serialized dictionary with the file name as key and pattern as value.
 When a buffer is loaded, the plugin will search the dictionary and find the pattern and set the